Senate of Thailand

-Both the Senate and the House of Representatives were abolished as a result of the 2014 Thai coup d'état.
-These were replaced with the unicameral National Legislative Assembly, a body of 250 members, selected by the National Council for Peace and Order.
-However, the new 2017 constitution, which was approved by a referendum in 2016, re-established the Senate.
-Following the 2019 general elections, the Senate is to be composed of 250 military-appointed members, so it is considered as a rubber stamp legislative.

-After the promulgation of the 2017 Constitution in April 2017, the Senate was re-established but the constitution allowed the military National Legislative Assembly to remain in place until the Senate was formed following the 2019 general election.
+Thailand has not always had a senate.
+Some constitutions provided for senate, with senators being fully appointed, half-elected, and fully elected.
+Most recently, between 2014 and 2019, the senate was abolished and replaced by unicameral National Legislative Assembly.

 History

 The idea of bicameralism first permeated Thai politics with the Constitution of 1946, when the government of Pridi Banomyong introduced a Senate modelled on the British House of Lords.
 For the first time, an upper house came into existence in Thailand.
 The Senate was to be fully elected, however, the elections would be indirect, as the House of Representatives would elect the senators, for six-year terms.
 The 1946 Constitution was soon abrogated in a military coup.
 Subsequent constitutions saw only occasional bicameralism, and when it did exist, the Senate was always filled with appointees from the military and the elite.
-The 1997 Constitution saw a return to a fully elected Senate.
+The 1997 constitution saw a return to a fully elected Senate.
 That constitution was abrogated after the 2006 coup, and replaced with one calling for a half-elected/half-appointed Senate.
+The 2007 Constitution was itself repealed in 2018 following the 2014 coup, and replaced with a new one which provided for a fully appointed Senate.